Skip to Main Content

 Bottom line

-If you want to become a millionaire, it means you need to start thinking and investing like one.
+If you want to become a millionaire, start thinking and investing like one.
 Avoid piling up debt and start investing for the long term in a diversified portfolio of investments.
-Focus on your own goals, rather than what the crowd is doing, and ask for help when you need it.
+Focus on your own goals, rather than what the crowd is doing, and ask a financial advisor for help when you need it.